Crème caramel: Spain

-In Spain, crème caramel is a typical dessert that is often homemade and is also sold in grocery stores and restaurants with many variations.
+In Spain, flan is a typical dessert that is often homemade and is also sold in grocery stores and restaurants with many variations.
 The best known version is the typical flan de huevo (egg flan), but there are many other versions, such as flan de queso, flan de leche, flan de vainilla, etc. In the original version, the flan has a layer of caramelised sugar that is sometimes crystallised to make it hard.